jiahuiiiii/Expense-Tracker/README.md

 # Hello World
-my old app crash because i don't know how to use git correctly i guess
+my old app crashed because i didn't know how to use git correctly i guess

 so, i created a new app